Popper's three worlds: More on World 3

 Popper says that his World 3 has much in common with Plato's theory of Forms or Ideas.
+Objects may exist in World 3 without embodiments in World 1.
 But, World 3 is not to be conceived as a Platonic realm, because unlike the Platonic world of forms, which is non changing and exists independently of human beings, Popper's World 3 is created by human beings and is not fixed.
 It corresponds to the current state of our knowledge and culture.

 Popper makes two key claims regarding the role of World 3 in the known universe.
 First, Popper argues that, despite the many continuities and correspondences between the human and animal World 2, (1) only humans consider their mental products as objects in their own right in a World 3 sense and (2) only humans have access to World 3 objects.
 Second, World 3 has no direct effect on World 1 but only affects World 1 as mediated by the human World 2.
 For example, a theory of nuclear reactions will never of itself cause a nuclear reactor to be built, yet the existence of a nuclear reactor is not the result of a purely World 1 process but is the eventual product of complex interactions between particular World 3 theories and human World 2 mental activity, and also particular World 2 and World 1 mind-brain-body interactions, leading to particular World 1 human actions (to construct a nuclear reactor) only made feasible by this complex set of interactions.